sinnbeck/laravel-served/README.md

 ```
 If this is your first time running the command, it will build the images first before starting the containers.
 If you have run the `served:up` command before, docker will quickly check the images for updates and served will start the containers again.

->BEWARE: It currently isn't possible having multiple projects running with same base configuration, as that will lead to naming conflicts!
-If running more than one project on the same machine, please make sure to read the configuration part of the documentation!

 ## Starting and stopping served
 After your first run, you can easily start and stop your containers without having to build either images or containers.
 Simply run
 ```